khoakoxoan/Apriori-algorithm-and-frequent-pattern/README.md

 # Apriori-algorithm-and-frequent-pattern
 Using apriori algorithm to find frequent pattern and association rules in churn data.
-Data mining-HCMUS